Dear teenage humans,

 How Cats (and Other Pets) Can Help

-I’ve talked in the past about animal-assisted therapy—when we pets visit and hang out with people in need (see https://mewlayoung.com/the-doctor-is-in/).
+I’ve told you in the past about animal-assisted therapy—when we pets visit and hang out with people in need (see https://mewlayoung.com/the-doctor-is-in/).
 Animal-assisted therapy has helped teenagers who are dealing with doo-doo, too.
 For example, one study of 153 teens and preteens who had been sexually abused found that animal visits helped make kids’ anxiety, depression, anger, post-traumatic stress disorder, and dissociation a little better.[2]

 Some research randomly divides teenagers into groups where half of teens receive animal-assisted therapy and the other half just get their regular mental health treatment.
 Studies show that the half receiving animal-assisted therapy (in addition to mental health therapy) do a lot better than the teens who don’t get to hang out with animals.